debdoot9804/GRAPH_RAG-with-NEO4J/README.md

 1)GraphDB_data_preparation.ipynb:

-Creates a connection with Neo4j Client.
+✨Creates a connection with Neo4j Client.

-Ingests the CSV tabular dataset using Cyoher Query to create Knowledge graph
+✨Ingests the CSV tabular dataset using Cyoher Query to create Knowledge graph

-Creates Vector Index for the Neo4j
+✨Creates Vector Index for the Neo4j

 2)RAG_Retrieval.ipynb:
-Creates a connection with Neo4j Client
+✨Creates a connection with Neo4j Client

-Embeds user's query
+✨Embeds user's query

-Performs Similarity Search on the GraphDB Neo4j
+✨Performs Similarity Search on the GraphDB Neo4j

-Uses LLM to produce final result to user.
+✨Uses LLM to produce final result to user.

 ### Movie Knowledge Graph